saivasudatta/Trail_Camera_Arduino/README.md

 Components:
 2 Arduino uno, PIR sensor, OV7670 (Camera module).

+Create a folder called "out" in C drive it should look like (C:\out).
+The photos captured will be saved here.

 Install the CamCode in Uno and connect to OV7670 to it as shown in the CamConnection.

 Install the PirCode in Uno and connect the Pir to it.